Pixelairport/scout-connect/README.md

 [de]

+Das Paket kann per ``composer require pixelairport/scout-connect`` geladen werden.
 Alle Infos dazu im <a href="https://github.com/Pixelairport/scout-connect/wiki">Wiki</a>.

 [de]

+The package could be donwloaded with ``composer require pixelairport/scout-connect``.
 For more infos see the <a href="https://github.com/Pixelairport/scout-connect/wiki">Wiki</a>.